ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 NB: This section assumes that `\mcase` is chosen as the keyword.
 Other keywords have been suggested, such as `\of` and `\cases`.

-A new extension `-XMultiWayLambda` is implemented.
+A new extension `-XMultiWayLambda` is introduced.
 Under this extension, a new expression is enabled, introduced by the token sequence <tt>\\&nbsp;mcase</tt>.
 The whitespace between  `\` and `mcase` is optional and may contain an arbitrary sequence of whitespace characters.
 `\mcase` behaves in a way largely similar to `\`, but it is a layout herald, can have multiple